Kwame Anthony Appiah: Career

-Kwame Anthony Appiah during a lecture and visit to Knox College in 2006.
+Appiah during a lecture and visit to Knox College in 2006.

 Appiah taught philosophy and African-American studies at the University of Ghana, Cornell, Yale, Harvard, and Princeton Universities from 1981 to 1988.
 Until 2014, he was the Laurance S. Rockefeller University Professor of Philosophy at Princeton (with a cross-appointment at the University Center for Human Values) and also was the Bacon-Kilkenny Professor of Law at Fordham University in the fall of 2008.
 Appiah also served on the board of PEN American Center and was on a panel of judges for the PEN/Newman's Own First Amendment Award.
 He has lectured at many other institutions in the US, Germany, Ghana and South Africa, and Paris.
 Until the fall of 2009, he served as a trustee of Ashesi University College in Accra, Ghana.
 Since 2014, he has been a professor of philosophy and law at NYU.

 His Cambridge dissertation explored the foundations of probabilistic semantics.
 In 1992, Appiah published In My Father's House, which won the Herskovitz Prize for African Studies in English.
 Among his later books are Colour Conscious (with Amy Gutmann), The Ethics of Identity (2005), and Cosmopolitanism: Ethics in a World of Strangers (2006).
 He has been a close collaborator with Henry Louis Gates Jr., with whom he edited Africana: The Encyclopedia of the African and African-American Experience.
 Appiah was elected a Fellow of the American Academy of Arts and Sciences in 1995.

 In 2008, Appiah published Experiments in Ethics, in which he reviews the relevance of empirical research to ethical theory.
 In the same year, he was recognised for his contributions to racial, ethnic, and religious relations when Brandeis University awarded him the first Joseph B. and Toby Gittler Prize.

 As well as his academic work, Appiah has also published several works of fiction.
 His first novel, Avenging Angel, set at the University of Cambridge, involved a murder among the Cambridge Apostles; Sir Patrick Scott is the detective in the novel.
 Appiah's second and third novels are Nobody Likes Letitia and Another Death in Venice.

 Appiah has been nominated for, or received, several honours.
 He was the 2009 finalist in the arts and humanities for the Eugene R. Gannon Award for the Continued Pursuit of Human Advancement.
 In 2010, he was named by Foreign Policy magazine on its list of top global thinkers.
 On 13 February 2012, Appiah was awarded the National Humanities Medal at a ceremony at the White House.

 Appiah currently chairs the jury for the Berggruen Prize, and serves on the Berggruen Institute's Philosophy & Culture Center's Academic Board.
 He was elected as President of the American Academy of Arts and Letters in January 2022.